February 14, 2014

 - Share this link to NWAC’s online call for a national inquiry with your social media contacts.

 - Attend one of the February 14th Annual Women’s Memorial Marches taking place in cities across Canada.
 In Ontario, there are marches planned for Thunder Bay, Ottawa, and Toronto.
-Click here for more information.
+More information.
 (Keep checking the link leading up to February 14th in case marches in other communities are added.)